FREE EXPEDITED SHIPPING

 Marble Mortar

 Like stone, marble mortars provide a heavy, hard surface excellent for crushing and grinding.
 They're non-porous, meaning they won’t absorb odors from spices and herbs.
-However, marble can be a bit smoother than stone or granite, so it might require a bit more effort to crush certain ingredients.
+However, since they have a smoother surface, they might require more effort to crush certain ingredients.

 Wooden Mortar

-Wooden mortars are the perfect choice for grinding tender ingredients like herbs and seeds, thanks to their softer surfaces.
-They are lightweight, easy to handle, and their natural appearance can add a rustic touch to your kitchen.
+Wooden mortars are the perfect choice for grinding soft ingredients like herbs and seeds.
+They're also lightweight, easy to handle, and their natural look can add a rustic touch to your kitchen.
 However, they are not suitable for heavy-duty grinding, and they require careful cleaning to avoid absorption of flavors and odors.

 Olive Wood Pestle